 Proper footwear for a safe stride

 Once you’ve slung your backpack over your shoulders, hiking the gorge also requires sturdy footwear for traction on rocks, mud and slippery terrain.
 The fit of your boot or hiking shoe is crucial to a sure-footed stride for every step of your hike.
-A visit to Eagle Creek fire or Next Adventure for a proper fitting can be a good place to start if you’re overwhelmed by the choices.
-Additionally, if you’re concerned about previous ankle or foot trauma — from bunions to arthritis — The Portland Clinic foot and ankle specialists can help you confidently take a step in the right direction as you prepare for explorations in the gorge.
+A visit to an outdoor store such as Next Adventure for a proper fitting can be a good place to start if you’re overwhelmed by the choices.
+Additionally, if you’re concerned about previous ankle or foot trauma — from bunions to arthritis — The Portland Clinic’s foot and ankle specialists can help you confidently take a step in the right direction as you prepare for explorations in the gorge.

 With a little planning, you can have a safe and pleasantly memorable trip.
-If you have questions about potential risks of new workouts or would like a physical exam to make sure you’re in tip-top condition before venturing out, please make an appointment with your doctor at The Portland Clinic by calling 503-223-3113 or visit theportlandclinic.com for more information.
+If you have questions about potential risks of new workouts or would like a physical exam to make sure you’re in tip-top condition before venturing out, please make an appointment with your doctor.